Citi is an advertising partner.

 The Chase Sapphire Preferred® Card is widely regarded as the one of the best travel credit cards on the market — and for good reason.

 The Chase Sapphire Preferred® Card offers comprehensive travel insurance, outstanding earning categories, airport lounge access and a low annual fee.
-As you use the card, you will earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+As you use the card, you will earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.

 There is plenty of debate about which credit card rewards program is best, but it really comes down to which rewards partners you value the most.
 Chase has a smaller, yet still powerful list of transfer partners — including United, Southwest and Hyatt.